Configure custom LLM providers for AI assistants

 In addition to standard third-party LLM providers like OpenAI, Gemini, and Groq, you can also power your AI Assistant with any public OpenAI-compatible chat completions endpoint.
 This includes models hosted using AWS Bedrock, Azure OpenAI, and Baseten or open source inference engines like vLLM and SGLang.

-Start by ensuring you have a publicly accessible OpenAI-compatible chat completions endpoint.
+You must have a publicly accessible OpenAI-compatible chat completions endpoint before proceeding with deployment.

 Azure